esakik/beam-mysql-connector/README.md

         user="test",
         password="test",
         port=3306,
-        splitter=splitters.DefaultSplitter()  # you can select how to split query from splitters )
+        splitter=splitters.NoSplitter()  # you can select how to split query from splitters )
 ```